packethost/packet-rb/README.md

 * Fork the project.
 * Start a feature/bugfix branch.
 * Commit and push until you are happy with your contribution.
 * Make sure to add tests for it.
 This is important so we don't break it in a future version unintentionally.
-You can run the test suite with `bundle exec ci`.
+You can run the test suite with `bundle exec rake`.
 * Please try not to mess with the Rakefile, version, or history.
 If you want to have your own version, or is otherwise necessary, that is fine, but please isolate to its own commit so we can cherry-pick around it.

 Copyright